5th - 8th Simulated Space Missions

 Step 1: Schedule your mission.

 Scholarship are available to K-12 schools and their students participating in simulated space missions and programs.
 Awards are based on demonstrated need, student information, educational impact and fund availability.
 Contact the CLC at 309-268-8700 with any questions.
-Scholarships for the 2018-19 school year are due by June 30, 2018.
+Scholarships must be submitted at least 2 weeks prior to the mission.
+Applying for a scholarship does not guarentee that a scholarship will be awarded.
 To be eligible for a scholarship:

 - Teacher must register and attend a CLC Teacher Training Workshop.